bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-3-anatomy-of-class.rst

   :language: java
   :autograde: unittest

+  The following Person class keeps track of the name, email, and phone number of a person.
-  Run the following class.
-Try changing the Person p2 object in main to your name.
+  Try changing the Person p2 object in the main method to your name.
   Click on the Show CodeLens button and then Next to step through the code.
   ~~~~
   public class Person
   {